 Clinical efficacy and safety

-Seffalair Spiromax Asthma clinical trials
+Seffalair Spiromax asthma clinical trials

 The safety and efficacy of Seffalair Spiromax were evaluated in 3004 patients with asthma.
 The development program included 2 confirmatory trials of 12-weeks duration, a 26-week safety trial and 3 dose-ranging trials.
 The efficacy of Seffalair Spiromax is based primarily on the the confirmatory trials described below.